threatgrid/asami/README.md

 ```
 The [`transact`](https://github.com/threatgrid/asami/wiki/Asami-API#transact) operation returns an object that can be _dereferenced_ (via `clojure.core/deref` or the `@` macro) to provide information about the state of the database before and after the transaction.
 (A _future_ in Clojure, or a _delay_ in ClojureScript).
 Note that the transaction data can be provided as the `:tx-data` in a map object if other paramters are to be provided, or just as a raw sequence without the wrapping map.

+For more information about loading data and executing `transact` see the [Transactions documentation](https://github.com/threatgrid/asami/wiki/Transactions).

 With the data loaded, a database value can be retrieved from the database and then queried:

 ```clojure